meegpipe/meegpipe/tutorials/README.md

   to minimize ocular artifacts in the EEG using a classical technique: regressing out one or more reference EOG signals acquired with peri-ocular electrodes.
 The raw data used in this tutorial is publicly available.
-Moreover this tutorial is so simple that is should be pretty trivial for you to follow all the steps using your own dataset.
+Moreover this tutorial is so simple that is should be trivial to follow all the steps using your own dataset.

 [eog-tut]: ./eog/README.md